joshaven/jquery_panels/README.md

 MIT-License please refer to LICENSE.md

 ## Getting Started
+View the index.html file from the example directory in a web browser to see the how the code works.
+For further information, view the comments in the source code.
-View the comments in the source code for usage.
-I'll move the documentation into this file once the API is stable, for now it is easier to document inline.
+I'll move the documentation into this file once the API is stable, for now it is easier to document in the source code and example files.

 ## Installing
 The only file needed for use is "jquery_panel.js".